 AuthorTec Insert Docs 'n Pics

-Access the AuthorTec Insert Docs'n Pics button on the Insert tab ribbon in Word.
+Access on the Insert tab ribbon in Word.

-AuthorTec Insert allows you to import into an open Word document:
+Use AuthorTec Insert to import into an open Word document:

-- This opens up inserting .txt, html, and many other files such as VBA code files or Java Script code files, that can be simply inserted as plain text.
+and many other file types that can be simply inserted as plain text.

-Inserted items are placed into your open document at the spot where your cursor is sitting.
+Inserted items are placed at the spot where your cursor is sitting.